djbrieck/brieckspro/content/posts/iphone-years-of-support/index.md

 ##  Current iOS support dropped on
 This is the date when Apple releases the Next latest version of iPhone OS that this device will not be able to officially install.

-This date is based on the records of `Initial release` or `General availability' dates for iOS as recorded on [Wikipedia iOS pages](https://en.wikipedia.org/wiki/IOS)
+This date is based on the records of `Initial release` or `General availability` dates for iOS as recorded on [Wikipedia iOS pages](https://en.wikipedia.org/wiki/IOS)

 ## six years later date